davismj/receipt-classifier/README.md

 # Receipt Classifier for MerryBiz
 This is an example of a receipt classifier using the Gaussian Naive Bayes supervised learning algorithm.
-The application uses Tesseract OCR to scan receipt images for text, and uses the occurrence each unicode character code as a parameter in gaussian naive bayes.
+The application uses Tesseract OCR to scan receipt images for text, and uses the occurrence each unicode character code as a parameter in Gaussian Naive Bayes.

 # Usage